All Episodes

 One of the wealthiest counties in America now.

-Someone who thinks the media are ideological would reply that the networks didn't cover the recession as a red state kitchen table issue very deeply, because that might hurt Obama on the polling question.
+Someone who thinks the media are ideological would reply that the networks didn't cover the recession as a red state kitchen table issue very deeply because that might hurt Obama on the polling question, asking if the president understands and sympathizes with the struggles of people like you.

 The next paragraph suggests that Chuck Todd really does see at least a cultural bias.

-He says, I think sometimes there are too many people who cover politics that don't understand the grassroots of the Republican Party, and part of it's motivated by this anti-war anti-New York and Washington bias, if you will.
+He says, I think sometimes there are too many people who cover politics that don't understand the grassroots of the Republican Party.

-Part of what animates them is if you're pushing it, I'm against it.
+Part of what animates them is: if you're pushing it, I'm against it.

 So the ruling elites in Manhattan and Georgetown have a habit of opposing whatever they're favoring in flyover country, but that's not ideological.

-How can it not be ideological?
+How could it not be ideological?

 Of course, this all is ideological.